HOW TO MEASURE YOUR

 If you’re claustrophobic, you might find sitting inside the sealed pod uncomfortable.
 BodPod has been found to be inconsistent between measurements, and affected by facial hair, your body temperature/moisture and the fit of your swimsuit, making it a poor choice for tracking changes in your body composition over time.

-If you’re the type of person who wants a measurement of your body composition at any given moment, jumping on your own set of bio-impedance ‘fat scales’ or seeing how much belly fat you can pinch with your own pair of calipers may be the way to go.
+If you’re the type of person who wants a measurement or analysis of your body composition at any given moment, jumping on your own set of bio-impedance ‘fat scales’ or seeing how much belly fat you can pinch with your own pair of calipers may be the way to go.
 Cheap and easy, you’ll pick up a trend over the long term, even if volatile from day to day.

 For something more lab-based, you could try the BodPod, but the variation between measurements taken weeks or months apart could mean that changes in your fat and lean mass are not recorded, or the lack of precision suggests you have lost or gained body fat when you haven’t.